 - Loss of a bet with your practice partners

 - Hole at least one bunker shot

-So what specific drills can you do to create the pressurized playing environment, so you can develop these skills?
+So what specific drills can you do to create the pressurized playing environment, so you can develop these mental and emotional skills?
 Please check out my Golf State of Mind Practice Book, which contains over 70 Random and Competitive Practice Drills.